 Holy Cross Church – A brief history

 Holy Cross is part of Basildon’s history.
-It has been a centre of worship for nearly 800 years and has seen many changes during that time, never more so than in the last 50 years with the advent of the New Town of Basildon.
+It has been a centre of worship for nearly 800 years and has seen many changes during that time, never more so than in the last 70 years with the advent of the New Town of Basildon.
+It is now part of the Parish of St Andrew with Holy Cross.

 The church registers date from 1653 and are kept at the Essex Records Office.
 The earliest recorded Rector of Laindon cum Basildon was Richard de List in 1254.
 Two Rectors in succession later became Bishops in Ireland, John Artdfarten (1466), a Dominican and James Daren (1483), a Franciscan.
 A full list of incumbents is displayed in the church.